 One of our favorite classes for baby during the first year is the new Bubbles Academy Core Development: Pre-Crawlers.
-Crawlers can build upon their skills through a music class designed especially for their age group.
+Crawlers can build upon their skills with tummy time, stretching, balancing and core strength activities.

 photo: Foss Swim School / Jennifer Whelan